 Oak Field School is an Outstanding Special School (Ofsted 2018, 2014, 2011) for 168 pupils aged 3-19 with a wide range of learning and physical disabilities, broadly SLD (severe learning difficulties) and PMLD (profound and multiple learning difficulties).
 This also includes some pupils with challenging behaviours linked to SLD, some pupils with ASD, and some pupils with complex health needs.
 This is a permanent full-time post, to start as soon as possible, and there is also the additional possibility of a 1-year temporary full-time post.

-We are seeking a seeking a proactive, enthusiastic, qualified and experienced Teaching Assistant with a strong background/interest in the field of SEN and Disability, ideally with Special School experience.
+We are seeking a proactive, enthusiastic, and committed Teaching Assistant with a strong background/interest in the field of SEN and Disability.
 A particular interest in supporting the learning of pupils with SLD/ASD who have challenging behaviours linked to their disability would be an advantage, as would experience of supporting the learning of children and young people with PMLD.
 The school would very much welcome applications from graduates with a degree in a relevant field, who have a strong interest in/experience of this sector, and/or who might be considering a teaching career.
 Similarly, although this is an unqualified post, we would welcome applications from strong candidates who have completed, or are currently enrolled on, an NVQ3 course in Supporting Teaching and Learning (STL), or who are thinking of doing this in the future, for career progression.
 If in doubt about your suitability for this post, please contact one of the Deputy Heads before you apply, as below.